 Agriculture is changing — in ways that benefit everyone from the large row crop farmers down to the average home gardeners.
 The world is slowly starting to realize the importance of sustainability, and the agriculture industry is leading the way.
-While changing your habits to lead a more sustainable lifestyle may deem daunting, you can start with small steps towards creating a significant change.
+While changing your habits to lead a more sustainable lifestyle may deem daunting, you can start with small steps toward creating a significant change.
 If you’re looking for a small actionable step towards a more sustainable future for everyone, you should consider switching to certified organic turkey litter for your crops.

-Have you heard people say that manure is only worth its value in Nitrogen and the rest is just water?
-We’re here to tell you that manure is much more complex than a simple combination of Nitrogen and water.
+Have you heard people say that manure is only worth its value in nitrogen and the rest is just water?
+We’re here to tell you that manure is much more complex than a simple combination of nitrogen and water.

 If you’re looking to boost your fertility and raise your yield, implementing OMRI-listed organic turkey litter will do just that.
-The soil will become enriched with nutrients and beneficial soil organic matter —giving long-lasting results all the way into year two.
+The soil will become enriched with nutrients and beneficial soil organic matter—giving long-lasting results all the way into year two.

 What’s Inside Certified Organic Turkey Litter?